A Graphic of the Top-Performing Hotel Management Products

 You can download the full FrontRunners for Hotel Management report here.
 It contains individual scorecards for each product on the Frontrunners quadrant.

 Products Are Scored Based on User Reviews and Other Data

 You can find the full FrontRunners methodology here, but the gist is that products are scored in two areas, Capability and Value.

 To be considered at all, products must have at least 10 reviews and meet minimum user rating scores.
-They also have to offer a core set of functionality—for example, they must include capabilities to manage reservations, check guests in and out and coordinate housekeeping staff.
+They also have to offer a core set of functionality—for example, reservation management, front office capabilities and features to manage housekeeping.

 From there, user reviews and other product performance details, such as the product's customer base and the features it offers, dictate the Capability and Value scores.
 Capability is plotted on the x-axis, and Value is plotted on the y-axis.

 For more information about FrontRunners, check out the following: